kumahq/kuma-website/docs/docs/dev/documentation/zoneegress.md

 # Zone Egress

-In the situation, when Kuma is deployed in a [multi-zone](../deployments/multi-zone.md), and you want to achieve isolation of outgoing traffic (to services in other zones or [external services](../policies/external-services.md) in the local zone), you can use `ZoneEgress` proxy.
+When Kuma is deployed in [multi-zone](../deployments/multi-zone.md), and you want to achieve isolation of outgoing traffic (to services in other zones or [external services](../policies/external-services.md) in the local zone), you can use `ZoneEgress` proxy.